gaurishkamat/gaurishkamat/README.md

 I’m passionate about turning creative ideas into interactive and responsive web applications.
 With a strong foundation in HTML, CSS, and JavaScript, I specialize in building visually appealing, user-friendly interfaces using JavaScript frameworks/ libraries like React, Angular etc.

-* 🌍  I'm based in Pune, Maharashtra
+* 🌍  I'm based in Pune, Maharashtra, India.
 * ✉️  You can contact me at [gaurishkamat23@gmail.com](mailto:gaurishkamat23@gmail.com)
 * 🧠  I'm learning Backend Development with Java, Spring Boot
 * 🤝  I'm open to collaborating on Frontend and Backend development